Study: The Greenest States in the U.S.

 Hayley N. Schiebel, assistant professor in the Center for Urban Ecology and Sustainability at Suffolk University in Massachusetts (ranked 3), says there is a trade-off between protecting the environment and promoting economic growth.

-“We are depleting all our natural reserves by relying on non-renewable technology including coal, natural gas, petroleum, and nuclear power,” she says.
+“We are depleting all our natural reserves by relying on non-renewable technology including coal, natural gas, petroleum, and nuclear power,” she said.
 “While these energy sources are cheaper and our infrastructure is set up to use these fuel sources, we will run out and, in the interim, destroy our planet.
 Economic development, on the other hand, still focuses on an increase in outputs, but with an emphasis on both equity for the nation and the well-being of the environment.
 This is the direction we need to move in if we want to be a powerful nation that considers both its people and its place on the planet.”

 So how can you make a difference on an individual level?

-“The single most immediate thing is to change all lights to LED in the home or office,” says Soji Adelaja, distinguished professor in land policy in the department of agriculture, food and resource economics at Michigan State University.
+“The single most immediate thing is to change all lights to LED in the home or office,” said Soji Adelaja, distinguished professor in land policy in the department of agriculture, food and resource economics at Michigan State University.
 “We need bold institutional leaders for these.
 The most impactful thing is to have one’s voice heard and ensure active participation in future elections.”

 Other ideas include eating less meat, using less plastic products, supporting emerging technology, taking public transit, voting for public officials who support science-based policies, and being willing to change habits.